Skip to content

 I didn’t plan to launch a women’s wellness company.
 But after losing people I loved to breast cancer, I started looking at the everyday products women use, especially what they wear.
 What I found shocked me.

-Most athletic wear, including leggings and sports bras, is treated with chemicals that are linked to hormone disruption, infertility, and even cancer.
+Most athletic wear, including leggings and sports bras, is treated with some textile treatments that have raised health and environmental questions.
 And yet, they’re marketed as high-performance essentials.

 The U.S. bans just 40 chemicals in textiles.
 Europe bans over 1,000.
 That means your go-to workout gear can legally contain:

-Skin is your body’s largest organ, and during a workout, it becomes an open gateway.
+Heat and moisture increase skin contact with fabric during exercise.
 What touches your skin in those moments doesn’t just stay on it.
 It goes in.

 That’s why it’s not just about what your gear does.
 It’s about what it leaves behind.